jonnyli1125/gector-ja/README.md

 ## Training

-The model was trained in Colab with TPUs on each corpus with the following hyperparameters:
+The model was trained in Colab with TPUs on each corpus with the following hyperparameters (default is used if unspecified):

 ```
-batch_size: 128
+batch_size: 64
 learning_rate: 1e-5
 bert_trainable: true
 ```

-A class-weighted cross entropy loss function was used in order to compensate for the imbalance in classes, as about 88% of the labels are `$KEEP`/`CORRECT`.